-I've recently been struck by the way that M. Scott Peck's psychological discussion of suffering, will, and love in The Road Less Traveled applies in the spiritual sense as well.
-He writes:
+I've recently been struck by the way that M. Scott Peck's psychological discussion of suffering, will, and love in

 What are these tools, these techniques of suffering, these means of experiencing the pain of problems constructively that I call discipline?
 There are four: delaying of gratification, acceptance of responsibility, dedication to truth, and balancing.
 As will be evident, these are not complex tools whose application demands extensive training.
 To the contrary, they are simple tools, and almost all children are adept in their use by the age of ten.
 Yet presidents and kings will often forget to use them, to their own downfall.
 The problem lies not in the complexity of these tools but in the will to use them.
 For they are tools with which pain is confronted rather than avoided, and if one seeks to avoid legitimate suffering, then one will avoid the use of these tools.
 Therefore, after analyzing each of these tools, we shall in the next section examine the will to use them, which is love.